Bone and Cartilage Quiz

 Related: Kinematics questions

-Ques.
-In mammals Haversian canals are connected with each other by transverse canals, which are called
+In mammals, Haversian canals are connected by transverse canals, which are called:

 (a) Semicircular canals